DynamoDS/RefineryPrimer/01-introduction/01-05_refinery.md

 <img src="../assets/intro/refinery3.png" style="width:200px;"/>

-As a technical note, Refinery:
+As a technical note, Refinery works by doing the following:

-* allows a user to leverage Dynamo Package Manager and run custom nodes \(including Python nodes\)
+* It allows a user to leverage Dynamo Package Manager and run custom nodes \(including Python nodes\)
-* runs locally on a user’s computer
+* It runs locally on a user’s computer
-* can be accessed from Dynamo for Revit or Dynamo Sandbox
+* It can be accessed from Dynamo for Revit or Dynamo Sandbox
-* includes a node to cache Revit or other external data without the need to rely on external processes that could be computationally expensive.
+* It includes a node to cache Revit or other external data without the need to rely on external processes that could be computationally expensive.

 Project Refinery is currently available as a Beta release, as of February 2019: [https://www.autodesk.com/solutions/refinery-beta](https://www.autodesk.com/solutions/refinery-beta)